 \subsection{Context Aggregation}

-In contrast to the selection-based methods, approaches of this nature take into account the contributions of all context segments to the final answer, rather than selecting just one.
-Initially, these methods extract relevant information from each segment individually.
-Subsequently, they employ various fusion strategies to aggregate the retrieved information, ultimately arriving at the final answer.
-Notably, these approaches exhibit variations in two key aspects.
-The first pertains to the manner in which information is extracted from each segment, while the second revolves around the diverse fusion strategies employed to integrate information across all segments.
+In contrast to selection-based methods, some approaches consider contributions from all context segments to the final answer rather than selecting one.
+Initially, they extract relevant information from each segment individually and then employ various fusion strategies to aggregate the retrieved information, arriving at the final answer.
+These approaches vary in two key aspects: how information is extracted from each segment and the fusion strategies used to integrate information across all segments.

-In the context of Encoder-Decoder architecture LLMs like T5 and BART, there exists a category of methods known as Fusion-in-Decoder (FiD) \cite{izacard2020leveraging}.
-These methods leverage both the encoder to extract information in the form of embedded hidden states and the decoder to attend to all contextualized representations in order to generate the final output.
-To illustrate, consider the example of SLED \cite{ivgi2023efficient}.
-In SLED, the process of creating a contextualized representation involves overlapping a small portion of each segment with the neighboring segments, effectively forming what can be termed as \textit{context paddings}.
-Subsequently, each segment is independently encoded through the Encoder, and the resulting embeddings are concatenated to generate embeddings for the entire extended document, with the exclusion of the context paddings.
-Finally, the Decoder integrates these locally contextualized embeddings through cross-attention, achieving a coherent fusion of information.
+\textbf{Fusion in Decoder}.
+For LLMs like T5 and BART, a category of methods known as Fusion-in-Decoder (FiD)~\cite{izacard2020leveraging} leverages the Encoder to extract information as embedded hidden states and the Decoder to attend to all contextualized representations to generate the final output.
+In SLED~\cite{ivgi2023efficient}, for example, contextualized representations are created by overlapping a small portion of each segment with neighboring segments, forming \textit{context paddings}.
+Each segment is then independently encoded through the Encoder, and the resulting embeddings are concatenated to generate embeddings for the entire extended document, excluding the context paddings.
+Finally, the Decoder integrates these locally contextualized embeddings through cross-attention, achieving coherent fusion of information.

-For decoder-only LLMs, LangChain \cite{langchain2022} introduces two additional aggregation techniques, in addition to the selection strategy known as \textit{Map ReRank}.
-The first of these is referred to as \textit{Map Reduce}, which involves the simultaneous processing of each segment to obtain answers in parallel.
-These answers are then passed on to another LLM, which synthesizes them into a final summary.
-In contrast, the second approach, named \textit{Refine}, operates by progressively refining answers throughout the processing of each segment.
-In this strategy, the answers obtained from the previous segments are cascaded with the current segment, serving as the prompt for further refinement.
-This iterative refinement process continues until the final segment is processed.
+\textbf{Map Reduce and Refinement}.
+LangChain~\cite{langchain2022} introduces two additional aggregation techniques.
+The first, \textit{Map Reduce}, involves processing each segment simultaneously to obtain answers in parallel.
+These answers are then synthesized into a final summary by another LLM.
+In contrast, the second approach \textit{Refine} progressively refines answers throughout the processing of each segment.
+Answers from previous segments are cascaded with the current segment, serving as prompts for further refinement.
+This iterative process continues until the final segment is processed.